Fibromuscular dysplasia: Multi-focal

 Multi-focal (previously known as medial) fibroplasia involves thickening of the media and collagen formation.
 It is typically reported as having the appearance of a "string of beads" on angiographic review.
 "The 'bead' component is often larger than the normal arterial lumen, and in a subset of patients with FMD, aneurysms are present that may require treatment."
-The multi-focal subtype of FMD accounts for nearly 80% to 90% of all FMD cases.
+The multifocal subtype of FMD accounts for nearly 80% to 90% of all FMD cases.

 Adventitial

 In adventitial fibroplasia, collagen replaces the fibrous adventitia and extends beyond the artery.
-This form is considered rare, but angiographic appearance may look similar to the focal subtype of FMD, making the distinction difficult.
+This form is considered rare, but angiographic appearance may resemble the focal subtype of FMD, making the distinction difficult.

 Diagnosis

 It is the lack of specific symptoms and their potential to appear anywhere that makes FMD a challenge to detect early on.
 The most accurate diagnosis comes from combining clinical presentation and angiographic imaging.
-According to the Michigan Cardiovascular Outcomes Research and Reporting Program (MCORRP, 2013) the length of time from a patient's first signs or symptoms to diagnosis is commonly 5 years.
+According to the Michigan Cardiovascular Outcomes Research and Reporting Program (MCORRP, 2013), the length of time from a patient's first signs or symptoms to diagnosis is commonly 5 years.

 FMD is currently diagnosed through the use of both invasive and non-invasive tests.
 Non-invasive testing includes duplex ultrasonography, magnetic resonance angiography (MRA), and computed tomography angiography (CTA).
 Invasive testing through angiography is considered the best way to detect FMD, though it is typically not done early in the diagnosis process due to the higher risk of complications.
 Occasionally, FMD is diagnosed asymptomatically after an unrelated x-ray presents the classic "string of beads" appearance of the arteries, or when a practitioner investigates an unexpected bruit found during an exam.
-As part of the diagnosis process, a practitioner may review medical and family history and perform vascular examination.
+As part of the diagnosis process, a practitioner may review medical and family history and perform a vascular examination.

 A definitive diagnosis of FMD can only be made with imaging studies.
 Catheter-based angiography (with contrast) is the most accurate imaging technique; this test involves a catheter inserted into a large artery and advanced until it reaches the examined vessel.
-The catheter allows practitioners to view and measure the pressure of the artery aiding in the categorization and severity of the FMD diseased artery.
+The catheter allows practitioners to view and measure the pressure of the artery, aiding in the categorization and severity of the FMD diseased artery.
 According to a study published in the Journal of Vascular Surgery, "catheter-based angiography is the only imaging modality that can accurately identify the changes of FMD, aneurysm formation, and dissection in the branch vessels."
 Practitioners believe it is important to utilize intravascular ultrasound (IVUS) imaging because stenosis can sometimes only be detected through the methods of pressure gradient or IVUS imaging.
 In addition, computed tomography angiography and magnetic resonance angiography are commonly used to evaluate arteries in the brain.
 Doppler ultrasound may be used in both the diagnosis and follow-up of FMD.